 Knesebeckstraße 32, D-10623 Berlin

-The Rights Studio is currently funded through CRIN which is based in London, UK.
+The Rights Studio is partly funded through CRIN which is based in London, UK.
 Our core donors are Wellspring Philanthropies and Ignite Philanthropy.
 See more details here.

 If you are interested in supporting our work, please email us at: email@example.com